 Exciting collaborations often generate more media attention than traditional advertising campaigns.

-Without thorough preparation, a collaboration can backfire.
+Without thorough preparation, a collaboration can also backfire.
 You should keep these risks in mind:

-If values, target audiences, or tones are too divergent, the collaboration will lack credibility.
+If values, target audiences, or tones are too divergent, the collaboration lacks credibility.

-Scandals or crises involving the partner brand can negatively impact your own brand.
+Scandals or crises of the partner brand can rub off on your brand.

-Who decides on design, pricing, and distribution?
-Without clear agreements, conflicts will arise.
+Who decides on design, price, and distribution?
+Without clear agreements, conflicts arise.

 - Dependency